stealsocks/personal-site-things/content/lists.md

 title: Lists
 ---

 Curation, the fundamental duty of the netizen.
 So easy to do, and yet so many ways to do it ever-more thoughtfully.
+If you want to be fancy, you can call them "catalogues" instead.

 I'm only going to cover content, not how you should actually display these lists.
 Some presentation ideas have attained popular adoption (bookshelves with actual book cover images), but there are still hundreds yet to be tried.